Updated: 5 days ago

-One of the most worrying aspects of hairloss treatment is the tendency of so many people to seek solutions without first determining what has caused their loss in the first place.
+One of the most worrying aspects of hair loss treatment is the tendency of so many people to seek solutions without first determining what has caused their loss in the first place.

 At best, sufferers may waste money on inappropriate 'wonder cures' or even legitimate treatments that, unfortunately, are not suitable for their particular needs.
 At worst, some people may be risking their health by self-prescribing powerful pharmaceutical drugs.
-I don't have a problem with hair loss sufferers saving money by purchasing cheap generic pills on the internet, but strongly I felt that they should at least seek confirmation from their physician that a given drug matches their individual needs.
+I don't have a problem with hair loss sufferers saving money by purchasing cheap generic pills on the internet.
+Still, strongly I felt that they should at least seek confirmation from their physician that a given drug matches their individual needs.

 Before examining the most common causes of premature hair loss, we need to understand that some shedding of hair is perfectly normal.
-Hairs grow from follicles that are tiny organs in the skin designed to develop a single hair that follows this repetitive cycle:
+Hairs grow from follicles that are tiny organs in the skin designed to develop a single strand of hair that follows this repetitive cycle:

 The resting period(Telogen Stage) - this phase lasts about three months allowing the hair to detach itself before falling out.
 At this point, a new hair begins to grow, thus repeating the normal cycle of hair growth.
-Unfortunately, many factors can interfere with the natural hair growth process leading to forms of hair thinning or premature baldness.
+Unfortunately, many factors can interfere with the natural hair growth process, leading to hair thinning or premature baldness.

 The most common cause of hair loss, probably accounting for as much as 95% of pattern hair loss for both men and women.
 It is usually associated with aging and develops in predictable stages over varying periods.
-Each follicle follows a genetically programmed growth cycle with some follicles coded to remain active for a shorter time than others—the results in the development of the hereditary baldness patterns that are so familiar to us all.
-For this type of baldness to occur, the following factors must be present: 1.
-A genetic predisposition for hair loss to occur (as explained above).
-2. The presence of male hormones.
-3. Aging - in other words, enough time for the first two factors to exert an influence.
-All men and women produce male hormones, such as testosterone and DHT.
-These have a useful role to play in both sexes but occur in widely differing concentrations.
-It is the higher levels of androgens found in males that explains why this form of hair loss affects men more than women.
-In brief, these hormones affect the hair growth cycle as follows: 1.
-High levels of the 5-alpha-reductase enzyme occur in some cells of the hair follicle and sebaceous glands.
-2. 5-alpha-reductase converts testosterone into DHT.
-3. DHT causes the terminal hairs to miniaturize.
-4. These leaves short, soft, fluffy vellus hairs that provide inadequate scalp coverage.
-5. This hair will be lost as the growth phases gradually become shorter.
+Each follicle follows a genetically programmed growth cycle, with some hairs coded to remain active for a shorter time than others—the results in the development of the hereditary baldness patterns that are so familiar to us all.
+For this type of baldness to occur, the following factors must be present:

-Characterize by a general thinning or shedding of hair over a period of months.
+Characterize by a general thinning or shedding of hair over months.
 Commonly found in people who have recently experienced trauma.
 Common causes include childbirth, major surgery, severe illness, psychological stress, and chemotherapy.
 The good news is that the abnormal growth behavior associated with telogen effluvium is temporary and reversible.
 Numerous other less common hair loss causes must be discount before the choice of treatment.
 Traction alopecia is the loss of hair from constant pulling, usually as the result of hairstyling.
 Broken hairs can result in thinning, often caused by excessive styling or exposure to chemicals and the sun.
 Finally, severe illnesses or nutritional deficiencies can cause side effects that may include degrees of hair loss.
-We hope this brief article has gotten across the message that diagnosing the real causes of hair loss is not always a straightforward process.
+We hope this brief article has gotten across the message that diagnosing the natural causes of hair loss is not always a straightforward process.
 Once you and your physician have identified a cause, then you can work towards restoring your hair to its former glory.
 And the good news is, treating most forms of hair loss can be successful.